vedicastrology123/vedicastrology.github.io/vedic-astrology/karma-and-astrology.md

 ---
 ## Enrich and Optimize your life with Vedic Astrology

 Karma plays an important role in one's destiny or fate.
 Free Will has its part also.
-Read more below ...

 Vedic Astrology captures this Karma of Yours in your Horoscope.